AndreMonc/BOW_Quiz/README.md

 function to work with the user-customized labels.*)

 ##Software Requirements
 - Python 3.
-We recommend Anaconda package of Python 3.5 downloadable for free [here](https://www.continuum.io/downloads)
+We recommend the Anaconda package of Python 3.5 downloadable for free [here](https://www.continuum.io/downloads).
 - PopART.
-Downloadable for free [here](http://popart.otago.ac.nz/downloads.shtml)
+Downloadable for free [here](http://popart.otago.ac.nz/downloads.shtml).

 ##Instructions Step-by-Step